 When Okim Kang received the Louise McBee Scholarship, she decided to contact the woman for whom the award is named.
 “She was the first non-native American to get the scholarship, and the first recipient ever to call me,” said McBee.
 “She was just first rate.”
 During the three and a half years Kang, a South Korean national, worked on her Ph.D. in language and literacy education, McBee got to know her well, and also her husband, Jin Hee Yi and their daughter, Dain Yi.
 And Kang, like many other women at UGA, found a mentor as well as a friend.
 “Sometimes after Louise would visit, I would feel this positive energy in the room,” Kang said.
 “She has a presence.”
 McBee was with her when she took her orals.
 She hooded Kang at graduation in May 2008, and she celebrated when she learned both Kang and her husband had found positions at Arizona State.

-This is typical of Louise McBee, now on her second retirement and still very involved in community affairs.
-Interested in other people, she takes time to invest in those who display potential, and she remains loyal, helping them better themselves.
+This is typical of Louise McBee who retired twice and remained involved in community affairs into her nineties.
+Interested in other people, she took time to invest in those who display potential, and she remained loyal, helping them better themselves.
 These traits, along with her competence and affirming personality, carried McBee safely through sometimes-turbulent waters during 25 years as a UGA administrator.

 “I would have to say that what I’m most proud of is that during my whole career at Georgia, I fought for women,” said McBee.
 “I fought for equity in salaries, for hiring more women faculty members, even for admitting more women students.
 It used to be that high school girls needed a higher GPA than boys did to get in.
 I didn’t think that was fair, but it didn’t change for years.”